Noise-Robust Estimation of Quantum Observables in Noisy Hardware: Sampling overhead analysis

+An additional observation is that the regression step of NRE not only reduces the prefactor of the sampling overhead but also slightly decreases the exponential scaling coefficient $\beta$ relative to the baseline estimator.
+This indicates that the dispersion-based filtering mechanism preferentially selects baseline realizations with smaller variance amplification, thereby improving the effective scaling of the estimator variance with circuit error rate.
+Although the improvement in $\beta$ is modest in the present example, even small reductions in the exponential scaling coefficient can translate into substantial savings in sampling cost for larger circuits.

-Noticeably, and consistent with the observations from previous experimental examples, we find that employing the strong $\mathcal{B}-\mathcal{D}$ correlation in the second post-processing layer reduces the sampling overhead of the baseline estimation, on average, by a factor of $6.2$ in Fig.~\ref{fig:Sampling_overhead}(b).
-On the other hand, for the specific problem analyzed here, we find that the sampling overhead of NRE is, on average, a factor of 7 higher than that of ZNE.
-Given that NRE involves the execution of both the noise-canceling circuit and the target circuit, it achieves the same statistical accuracy as ZNE by increasing the number of shots per circuit by only a modest factor of approximately $3.5$.
+For the specific problem studied here, the sampling overhead of NRE is on average about a factor of $7$ larger than that of ZNE.
+However, because NRE requires executing both the target circuit and the noise-canceling circuit, the same statistical precision can be achieved by increasing the number of shots per circuit by only a modest factor of approximately $3.5$.
+These results illustrate the practical trade-off between variance amplification and bias suppression in error mitigation: while ZNE exhibits smaller variance amplification, the residual bias at larger error rates limits its accuracy, whereas NRE maintains reliable estimates with only a moderate increase in sampling overhead.

-We note that the exact values of the parameters $\alpha$ and $\beta$ for the three methods considered here depend on specific problem details, such as the observable of interest and the implementation details of the error mitigation method.
-These factors include the number of noise scale factors, the noise-level spacing, and, in the case of NRE (and \ocite{Urbanek_2021}), the noise-canceling circuit (referred to as the estimation circuit in \ocite{Urbanek_2021}).
-Nevertheless, for PEC, these parameters generally take the values of $\alpha = 1$ and $\beta = 4$ \cite{Cai_2023}.
+Finally, we emphasize that the fitted parameters $\alpha$ and $\beta$ depend on several problem-specific factors, including the observable being measured and the number and spacing of noise scale factors.
+For comparison, in probabilistic error cancellation (PEC) these parameters typically take the values of $\alpha = 1$ and $\beta = 4$ \cite{Cai_2023}.